 - Helping to improve the appearance of our estates and neighbourhoods by identifying and reporting graffiti, litter, abandoned vehicles, and fly-tipping to the relevant team (improved appearance of the environment has been proven to discourage further crime and antisocial behaviour.

 Building thriving communities

 - Helping residents feel more at ease in their neighbourhoods.

 - Contributing to the organisation and smooth running of community engagement initiatives such as Neighbourhood Charter events, Community Services events, etc.

-PLEASE NOTE: wardens are unable to respond to every instance of antisocial behaviour in our neighbourhoods To report antisocial behaviour, please call Peabody Direct on 020 7021 4444 or the Police on 101.
+PLEASE NOTE: wardens are unable to respond to every instance of antisocial behaviour in our neighbourhoods To report antisocial behaviour, please contact us on 020 7021 4444 or the Police on 101.
 In an emergency, always call 999.